10 December 2024

 The announcement of the discovery comes after the Summer Solstice, which took place online this year as the annual gathering at Stonehenge was cancelled due to coronavirus.

+Roman forts, roads, military camps and villas have been identified by a new analysis of aerial photographs taken in the 2018 heatwave across Wales.
+Scorched crop In Monmouthshire, the researchers have identified a new "marching camp" at a site near Caerwent.
+They were the temporary overnight stops that the Romans built on manoeuvres in hostile territory.
+The site would have provided defensive positions, camping and kitchens for bread ovens.
+This is when Wales was a very dangerous place to be for the troops as they were still under attack.
+The entire area heading into south-east Wales through Usk to Caerleon would have been peppered with similar sites, believe the experts, as the Roman armies fought a 20-year battle to crush resistance amongst Celtic tribes, notably the Silures in southern Wales.
 With conquest came reinforcements, and that meant forts.
 The aerial photographs confirmed the locations of at least three new fort sites, including the first found in the Vale of Gwent at Carrow Hill, west of the Roman town of Caerwent and the Roman legionary fortress at Caerleon.
 The crop images show it had inner and outer defensive structure and a "killing zone" in between, perfectly ranged for a javelin throw.
 The photographs found a long suspected fort site at Aberllynfi near Hay-on-Wye is indeed Roman, even though part of it has long since been built over by housing.
 While further investigations at Pen y Gaer in Powys, near Tretower and Crickhowell, have revealed new detailed structures previously undiscovered - despite digs and surveys on the ground.
+The researchers have also been able to identify details of new villas - including at St Arvans, north of Chepstow in Monmouthshire.
+The location had previously been considered a temple site, after part of a bronze statue of Mars was unearthed.
+But the heatwave images make it clear this was a Roman villa of some note, with its room structure clearly visible.
+Perhaps the most startling discoveries have been pieces of unknown Roman road.
+One shows how the Roman armies pushed their way south from Carmarthen to Kidwelly, reinforcing speculation the town was home to a Roman fort - even if it may now be covered by Kidwelly Castle.

 27 February 2020